 I used to complain how she would curl my hair in rags every night, and force me to wear frilly dresses.
 Of course I was a tomboy, so she always had a fight on her hands with the frills and curls.
 Three hot meals a day was the norm in our house.
 Everyone’s needs came first.
 I never thought as to how she probably would have preferred to spend her time reading a magazine or relaxing in a nice hot tub.
 She was a 1950’s mom, a stay at home mom, a Donna Reed kind of mom.

 I am a mom with six wonderful kids- all grown with kids of their own.
 I remember Mother’s Day when they were growing up.
-I had gifts of sprouted bean plants in fancy paper cups and cards carefully drawn and colored with lots of “I love yous” on them.
+I had gifts of sprouted bean plants in fancy paper cups, and cards carefully drawn and colored with lots of “I love yous” on them.
 Their dad always bought me marigolds to plant- never my favorite- but flowers just the same.
+They would help me plant them in the garden.

 When I go way back, I remember my first Mother’s Day with my baby girl.
-Her dad bought me a rocking chair I had wanted so desperately so I could cuddle and hold her.
+Her dad bought me a rocking chair I had wanted desperately so I could cuddle and hold her.
 What a wonderful feeling that was to rock her to sleep.
-She was a surprise in my life, but once she came, I was the happiest young woman around.
+I was the happiest young mom around.
 I felt blessed for what I had been given.
 I loved being her mom so much that I wanted more children.

 There is a lot to be said for being an “at home mom.”
 For the young mothers of today, if it’s possible, stay home, be a mom to your kids.
 There is no more important job in the world than being a mom to your children.